Skip to main content

 A: Several factors:

-- Not enough crew have turned up on the original call, so dispatchers have reactivated it again, or;
+- Not enough crew have turned up on the original call, so we've asked dispatch to reactivate it again, or;

 - A likelihood that the officer on the lead appliance has called for another resource/appliance to assist, or;